Coughing

 The second theory is that reflux events into the oesophagus can cause cough via nervous reflexes.
 It is thought that this may reflect an early protective mechanism to protect the lungs from reflux damage.
 GERD is one of the recognised causes of Cough Hypersensitivity Syndrome in which the nerves of the respiratory tract become sensitised and more easily provoked to cause coughing.

 There is also a probable link between cough, reflux and asthma.
-Asthma can cause a cough and is more common in patients with reflux.
+Asthma can cause a cough or wheezing and is more common in patients with reflux.
 Direct injury to the small airways in the lung by reflux may precipitate an asthma attack or it may be caused by nervous reflexes.
 Interestingly treating GERD can help asthma symptoms including shortness of breath and cough.

 Finally, SIBO can cause LPR symptoms including a cough.